JustusPlays78/Quicksheet-for-Vatsim-ATC/README.md

 Die QS enthalten folgendes:
 - Wake turbulence table for all Types
 - Airspace D VFR Weather conditions
-- no EDUU Staions as Frequencies
+- no EDUU Stations as Frequencies
 - Departures sorted by North and South verticaly
 - RWY Dependecies